RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (6) If you have the IPFW running (and you should!), you'll need to allow at least ports 80/tcp and 443/tcp.
 You can drop port 80 once you have your certs if required, the proxy runs on 443/tcp.
 There is a basic config (block hostiles, allow 80/tcp and 443/tcp) in the `FreeBSD` folder.

-The config includes ipv6, and you can safely leave this in (or remove it) if you don't have IPv6 connectivity on your server.
+Because of IPFW's syntax, the config includes ipv6 by default.
+It doesn't matter whether you actually have it available on your server or not.
 Make sure to change WAN_INTERFACE to the name of your server's WAN/external/egress interface in the config before applying it with `ipfw service restart`.
 See [The FreeBSD Handbook](https://docs.freebsd.org/en/books/handbook/firewalls/#firewalls-ipfw) for details on how to enable IPFW in the first place.

 ## Steps to run a Signal TLS proxy on OpenBSD